tangentyh/notes-of-tan/docs/backend/java/javaConcurrency.md

    - `concurrencyLevel` — the estimated number of concurrently updating threads, defaults to 16, other write threads will be blocked if the number exceeded
    - `long mappingCount()` — used in lieu of `size()` for `long`; an estimate, the actual count may differ if there are concurrent insertions or removals
    - atomicity
-     - value non-null — `null` is for absent; if also for value, incompatible with the operation that use `synchronized` on the old value
+     - non-null key and value — `null` is for absent
-     - put — `synchronized` on the old value, CAS if `null`
+     - put — `synchronized` on the old node, CAS if `null`
-     - replace — `synchronized` on the old value
+     - replace — `synchronized` on the old node
-     - lambda — `synchronized` on the old value, if `null`, CAS put a dummy value and `synchronized` on the dummy value, compute lambda, set computed value, then exit
+     - lambda — `synchronized` on the old node, compute lambda, set computed value, then exit; if `null`, CAS put a dummy node and `synchronized` on the dummy node
      - use `ConcurrentHashMap<String, LongAdder>` with `putIfAbsent`
        ```java
        map.putIfAbsent(word, new LongAdder()).increment();